Information on requirements for manufacturers and importers of vaping products.

 Notifiers can begin notifying their notifiable products from 11 August 2021.
 All products must comply with the relevant product safety requirements before they can be notified.
 Each manufacturer or importer of a product must complete their own notification for that product.

 Notifications must be renewed every 12 months or they will expire.
-Manufacturers and importers must also complete a new notification, and cancel the existing notification, if any of their products undergoes a significant change after it has been notified.
+Manufacturers and importers must also complete a new notification, and cancel their existing notification, for a product if it undergoes a significant change after it has been notified.

-The Director-General of Health may suspend or cancel product notifications, although manufacturers and importers have the right of appeal to an independent Appeals Committee.
+The Director-General of Health may suspend or cancel product notifications, although manufacturers and importers have the right to appeal to an independent Appeals Committee against a proposed suspension or cancellation.

 The Director-General may also ensure products do not pose an unacceptable risk of harm by: